yvette0704/Data-Mining-Course-Project/data-mining/apriori/readme.md

-This project is an Java implementation of the Apriori algorithm that is originally proposed by Agrawal et al.for frequent itemsets mining.
+Java implementation of the Apriori algorithm that is originally proposed by Agrawal et al.for frequent itemsets mining.

 The program should be executable with 3 parameters: the name of the input dataset file;